 Is My Loved One’s Addiction Severe?

-- An inability to stop or control addiction.
+- An inability to stop or control use.

 - Having withdrawal symptoms when they stop using drugs or alcohol.

-- Becoming more aggressive or combative when drugs are taken away.
+- Becoming aggressive or combative when drugs are taken away.

 - Denying drug or alcohol use.